KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

   Distinguishing centropic emanation from entropic origin without collapsing the two into a single mythic field.

 - **Layer Conflation Correction**
   Identifying where a tradition compresses multiple strata into one symbol, figure, or event.
+  Where Mythostructural Forensics detects conflation within the narrative artifact, Structural Mythophysics provides the architectural basis by which that conflation is corrected.

 - **Recursion Arc Reconstruction**
   Mapping descent, dissolution, deconstruction, and return to lawful motion within the lattice.